No Way Out – No Wave Years in NYC (1978-84)

 Boris Policeband – Tow Away

-Performance artist, classically trained violist and one-man act Mark Perelman aka Boris Policeband was fascinated by cop culture and used fragments from police radio transmissions in his music.
+Performance artist, classically trained violist and one-man act Mark Perelman, alias Boris Policeband, was fascinated by cop culture and used fragments from police radio messages in his music.
 (1979, Vacuum Records)

 Jill Kroesen – I’m Sorry I’m Such A Weenie

-Having studied at Mills College in Oakland with Terry Riley and Robert Ashley, Kroesen combined music, performance, and cabaret in a variety of collaborative theater works and avantgarde productions in NYC, but also in her solo works.
+Jill Kroesen studied at Mills College in Oakland with Terry Riley and Robert Ashley.
+She combined music, performance and cabaret in a variety of theatre collaborations and avantgarde productions, as well as in her solo work.
 (1982, Lovely Music Ltd.)

 3 Teens Kill 4 – Hut / Bean Song

-Working with found sounds, voices and material from the radio, visual artist David Wojnarowicz explored the potential of handheld tape recorders with the band 3 Teens Kill 4.
-The result is neither rock nor punk, but more like a film perceived with the ears.
+Visual artist David Wojnarowicz worked with found sounds, voices and material from the radio and, together with the band 3 Teens Kill 4, explored the potential of handheld cassette recorders.
+The result is neither rock nor punk, but rather like a film that you perceive with your ears.
 (1982, Point Blank Records)

 Walter Steding – Shout

-The visual artist, who also developed his own electronic musical instruments, was both a one-man band and bandleader, performing as an opening act at CBGB, art galleries, and Andy Warhol’s Factory.
+The visual artist, who also developed his own electronic musical instruments, was both a one-man band and a bandleader, performing as an opening act at CBGB, in art galleries and at Andy Warhol’s Factory.
 (1980, Red Star Records)

 Suicide – Mr. Ray

-Already in 1970, the duo of Alan Vega and Martin Rev were using the term punk to describe their pioneering music, which is characterized by pulsing, minimalist electronic instrumentation and murmuring, jittery vocals.
+As early as 1970, the duo of Alan Vega and Martin Rev used the term punk to describe their groundbreaking music, characterised by pulsating, minimalist electronic instrumentation and murmuring, nervous vocals.
 (1980, Island Records)

 Konk – What U Want

-Coming up with a blend of post-punk and disco with influences from Afrobeat, jazz, funk and hip-hop, Konk made their mark on dance music in New York City in the early Eighties.
-Released on avantgarde composer Arthur Russell’s dance music label Sleeping Bag Records.
+With a blend of post-punk and disco, influenced by Afrobeat, jazz, funk and hip-hop, Konk made their mark on dance music in New York City in the early 1980s.
+Released on the dance music label Sleeping Bag Records by avantgarde composer Arthur Russell.
 (1984, Sleeping Bag Records)

 John Giorno – Stretching It Wider